exodusprime1337/dotfiles/README.md

 ## Steps to get up and running
 After installing the prerequisite software contine with the following steps.
-1. Clone this repo into your home folder
+1. Clone this repo into your home folder.
-2. CD into repo directory
+2. CD into repo directory.
-3. Run the following commands to stow your dotfiles in your home folder
+3. Run the following commands to stow your dotfiles in your home folder.
  - `stow --adopt *`
  - `git restore .`
  - `stow .`
-4. Run the ansible playbook inside of this repository
+4. Run the ansible playbook inside of this repository.
 - `./ansible/ansible-playbook setup_mac.yml -K`
 5. Open iterm2 and set up your profile.
     - Open settings, then profile, then text.
-    - Set font to Firacode Nerdfont Mono
+    - Set font to Firacode Nerdfont Mono.
-    - Click checkbox for font ligature to enable them
+    - Click checkbox for font ligatures to enable them.
+6. Optionally clear the dock of all icons by running this in the terminal.
+- `defaults write "com.apple.dock" "persistent-apps" -array; killall Dock`